dennisbailey/node-express-request-routes/README.md

 ### Code stuff!!!

 Build out the rest of the POST route.
 You will need to take the data passed through to the route and send a request to OMDB.
 How would you deal with a movie with spaces in it?
-Once you have gotten the data back from OMDB, send the movie rating back down to the client.
+Once you have gotten the data back from OMDB, send the imdbRating back down to the client.

+HINT - You may need to use JSON.parse function to access the data you will need...